-Previously, Professor Ramanna taught leadership, corporate governance, and accounting at the Harvard Business School in both the MBA and senior executive-education programs.
+Previously, Professor Ramanna taught at the Harvard Business School in both the MBA and senior executive-education programs.
 He has a doctorate from MIT’s Sloan School of Management.
-He has served on the editorial boards of several scientific journals, including as co-editor of the interdisciplinary journal Accounting, Economics & Law.
+He lives in Oxford with his husband, Jon, and they enjoy dinner parties and touring Caravaggios.

 For diary, meetings and other general enquiries email: Ramanna.email@example.com

 - “Managing in the Age of Outrage”, SSRN Working Paper (2022).
 (A practical, how-to guide for organisational leaders in a time of deep polarisation, based on my eponymous Oxford course.)

 - “Healing Fractured Societies: The Oxford Programme Building Unlikely Coalitions”, Times Higher Education (2020).
 (I describe how the Oxford MPPs from over 100 countries have built a collaborative community of public service.)

 - “Building Better Judgment Amongst Policymakers Using the Case-Study Method”, Oxford Blavatnik School Technical Note (2020).
 (Beyond analytical skills and moral reasoning, universities must impart an education in good judgement: this is essential to developing competent generalists, who should be our political leaders in society.
 Related FT comment here.)